Cthompsonlbi/Mapping_Earthquakes/README.md

 ![overlays](Earthquake_Challenge/resources/overlays.png)
 ![baselayer3maps](Earthquake_Challenge/resources/baselayer3maps.png)

-* This code snippet will place the control for the base maps and overlays in the control box.
+* This code snippet below will place the control for the base maps and overlays in the control box.

 ![addMapandLayer](Earthquake_Challenge/resources/addMapandLayer.png)